Oceanian art: Melanesia

 Melanesia, comprising New Guinea and the surrounding islands and people of first wave settlers, has perhaps the most striking art of all Oceania.
 Stylistically art is typically highly decorative and portrays exaggerated forms, often of sexual themes.
 It is mostly made in connection with ancestors, hunting, and cannibalism.
 Commonly they would be used in the context of spiritual rituals, such as the creation of elaborate masks.
 However, few examples of Melanesian art exist on the islands today.

-After 1600, like the other regions of Oceania, saw increasing encounters with European explorers.
+After 1600, like the other regions of Oceania, Melanesia saw increasing encounters with European explorers.
 What they witnessed was a flourishing tradition of art and culture, such as the first record of the region's elaborate wood carving.
 It isn't until the latter half of the 19th century, however, that westernization begins to takes its toll.
 Some traditional forms of art go into decline, but others like sculpture survive and even thrive in the region.
 Not until more of the islands were explored by the western powers that the sheer diversity of Melanesian art begins to be seen.
 By the 20th century, Melanesian art begins to find its way to the West and has a profound impact on contemporary artists.
 However a great cultural disruption would follow the second World War, and much traditional art would begin to decline or be destroyed.
 This would be followed decades later by a newfound appreciation for their native art forms.